 - Strangulation.
 Incarceration or obstruction can lead to strangulation, a more serious and acute complication.
 Strangulation should be relieved emergently.

-Prevention of an incisional hernia is an important concept in abdominal surgery.
-There are several principles and recommendations that should can minimize the risk of incisional hernias.
-Some of these recommendations are: using slowly absorbing monofilament suture, suture to wound length ratio not less than 4:1 has been shown to decrease incisional hernia rates, prevention of infections, less tissue traumatic techniques, and optimizing patient postoperative care.
+Prevention of an incisional hernia is an essential concept in abdominal surgery.
+There are several principles and recommendations that can minimize the risk of incisional hernias.
+Some of these recommendations are: using slowly absorbing monofilament suture, suture to wound length ratio not less than 4:1 has been shown to decrease incisional hernia rates, prevention of infections, less tissue traumatic techniques, and optimizing postoperative patient care.

 |||Yagnik VD,Joshipura V, Non-incisional traumatic lateral abdominal wall hernia.
 ANZ journal of surgery.
 2017 Nov [PubMed PMID: 29098778]|

 |||Berrevoet F, Prevention of Incisional Hernias after Open Abdomen Treatment.
 Frontiers in surgery.
 2018 [PubMed PMID: 29536013]|

 |||Kaneko T,Funahashi K,Ushigome M,Kagami S,Goto M,Koda T,Nagashima Y,Shiokawa H,Koike J, Incidence of and risk factors for incisional hernia after closure of temporary ileostomy for colorectal malignancy.
 Hernia : the journal of hernias and abdominal wall surgery.
 2018 Nov 13 [PubMed PMID: 30426253]|